jstanciu/aes-encryption/README.txt

 Output will be the file to write encrypted data to or a directory to write encrypted files to.

 If the output directory tree does not exist then the program should create it for you.
+If input is a directory then output must also be a directory.
+If input is a file then output must also be a file.

 Encryption method used is MSDN's CryptoAPI Next Generation.